 The Trade Desk

-The Trade Desk gives advertisers and agencies a powerful, data-driven platform to reach audiences across the open internet with full transparency and without the conflicts of interest inherent in walled garden ecosystems.
+The Trade Desk gives advertisers and agencies a transparent, data-driven platform to reach audiences across the open internet — including CTV, audio, and display — without conflicts of interest from media ownership.

 - 1001-5000